femi-lujo/germany_rental_apartments/README.md

 Note that some of the figures have base rent as a feature.
 This is identical to rent.

 A quick review was done to understand the representativeness of the dataset in terms of the the number of listings per state.
 The number of listings per state was compared to the population per state to verify that they were somewhat comparable.
-This was observed to be the case as shown below:
+This was observed to be the case, as shown below:

 ![State distribution of listings](./reports/figures/state_listings_pop_distr.png)